ISO 6425 Certification For Divers’ Watches — Is It Useless?

 Historical background of divers’ watches

 Waterproof watches became more critical when better underwater breathing apparatuses became available.
-It resulted in commercially available divers’ watches at the end of the ’50s and beginning of the ’60s.
+It resulted in commercially available divers’ watches at the end of the ’50s and the beginning of the ’60s.
 Brands like Blancpain, Zodiac, Rolex, Edox, and Seiko were the forerunners in this segment.
 Later, during the 1960s, commercial work in the oceans created the need for more robust watches designed for diving operations at greater depths.
-And ultimately, in the ’70s, developments in saturation diving required watches that were suitable for this diving technique.
-Examples of the these are the Rolex Sea-Dweller, Omega PloProf, and Seiko “Tuna”.
-These regular mechanical three-hand divers’ watches, however, became pretty obsolete in the next decade.
+And ultimately, in the ’70s, saturation diving developments required watches suitable for this diving technique.
+Examples are the Rolex Sea-Dweller, Omega PloProf, and Seiko “Tuna”.
+However, these regular mechanical three-hand divers’ watches became pretty obsolete in the next decade.
 Halfway through the ’80s, Citizen introduced the Aqualand, a quartz watch with a digital depth meter.
 Around the same time, the now-ordinary dive computer debuted.
 It would mean the end of the dive watch as a necessary instrument.

 ISO to the rescue!

 What started as a necessary instrument had now become an ordinary product.
 Meanwhile, almost every watch brand had a divers’ watch in its lineup… Or at least a model that looked like one.
 Many were even affordably priced and thus available to a large audience.
 This situation meant that it became difficult to determine which models could be used safely as actual divers’ watches.
 ISO to the rescue!
 In 1996, long after divers’ watches were necessary as life-saving instruments, the International Organization for Standardization finally specified rules and features for actual divers’ watches, introducing the ISO 6425 standard.